andy-preston/spiralSound/README.md

 SpiralSound
 ===========

-Last changed 27 December 2017
+Last changed 31 December 2017
-(Last time I was typing here it was 11-March-2004)
+(It's strange coming back here and typing stuff where I haven't been since March-2004)

 SpiralSound is open source software, distributed under the General Public License (GPL).
 See the file COPYING.